G.B. Piranesi, Campo Marzio dell'Antica Roma

 The aim of this Highlight, created in honour of the 300th anniversary year of his birth in Venice in 1720, is to present “the whole book” – not abstracting his printed images from their surrounding textual context and to focus on some of the unusual features of the BSR copy.

-Some of the 300th anniversary events will now be taking place in 2021, including a conference for which the BSR is partnering with the Centro di Studi sulla Cultura e l’Immagine di Roma, the Biblioteca Nazionale Centrale and the Villa Médicis Académie de France à Rome, which has been organised by BSR Research Fellow Clare Hornsby and Professor Mario Bevilacqua, professor of Architecture at the University of Florence and Director of the Centro Studi.
+Some of the 300th anniversary events were re-scheduled to take place in 2021, including a conference for which the BSR partnered with the Centro di Studi sulla Cultura e l’Immagine di Roma, the Biblioteca Nazionale Centrale and the Villa Médicis Académie de France à Rome, organised by BSR Research Fellow Clare Hornsby and Professor Mario Bevilacqua, professor of Architecture at the University of Florence and Director of the Centro Studi.